-The San Joaquin County Employees' Retirement Association (SJCERA) is the public employee retirement system established by the County of San Joaquin (County) and is administered by the Board of Retirement of SJCERA (Board) to provide retirement, disability, and survivor benefits under the County Employees Retirement Law of 1937 (CERL) for the employees of the County and nine other participating employers within the County.
+The San Joaquin County Employees' Retirement Association (SJCERA) is the public employee retirement system established by the County of San Joaquin (County) to operate as a pension trust fund of the County.
+SJCERA is administered by the Board of Retirement of SJCERA (Board) to provide retirement, disability, and survivor benefits under the County Employees Retirement Law of 1937 (CERL) for the employees of the County and nine other participating employers within the County.
+SJCERA is a component unit of the County of San Joaquin.
 SJCERA also administers the Post-Employment Healthcare Custodial Fund.
 Although the assets of the plans (defined benefit pension and post-employment healthcare) are commingled for investment purposes, each plan's assets may be used only for the payment of benefits to eligible members and beneficiaries of that plan, in accordance with the terms of the plan.
 A description of the Post-Employment Healthcare Custodial Fund is located in Note 2.
 All notes to the basic financial statements apply to both plans unless indicated otherwise.